Buttermilk Syrup

 Instructions

-• Combine butter, buttermilk, white and brown sugars and baking soda in a saucepan over med-low to medium heat.
-It will begin to froth; continuously stir until everything is melted, warm and well combined.
+• Combine butter, buttermilk, white and brown sugars, and baking soda in a saucepan over medium-low to medium heat.
+It will begin to froth; continuously stir until everything is melted, warm, and well combined.

-• Take off heat and stir in the vanilla or maple extract.
+• Remove from the heat and stir in the vanilla or maple extract.

 NOTES

-* Nutritional information based on a serving as 2 Tbsp
+*Nutritional information is based on a 2 Tbsp serving.

-** You can make your own buttermilk by putting ½ Tbsp of lemon juice in a ½ cup measuring cup and filling the rest of it with milk and letting it sit for at least 5 minutes.
+**Make your own buttermilk by adding ½ Tbsp of lemon juice to a ½ cup measuring cup, then filling it with milk.
+Let it sit for at least 5 minutes.

-*** If using cocoa powder instead of an extract: turn heat to low, add cocoa powder and whisk constantly until the powder is fully incorporated.
-It will take a few minutes.
+***If using cocoa powder instead of extract: reduce heat to low, whisk in cocoa powder, and stir constantly until fully incorporated.
+This may take a few minutes.

 Nutrition